-Paul resolves his conflict with the Corinthians by showing how the scandal of the crucifixion turns our value systems upside-down.
+Paul resolves his conflict with the Corinthians by showing how the crucifixion turns our value systems upside-down.

 Life through The Cross

-Despite a division between Paul and the Corinthian Christians, he offers forgiveness and desires an open and honest relationship, which he affirms in 2 Corinthians.
+Despite a division between Paul and the Corinthian Christians, Paul offers forgiveness and desires an open and honest relationship with this community.

 Corinthian Christians admire wealthy and eloquent leaders and ask Paul to prove his authority.
 He says they are his proof, as God's new covenant people.

 Rather than seek wealth and status, Christians should embrace the paradox of the cross and the cruciform life that transforms them to love and serve.

 The Gospel transforms all Jesus followers into generous people who give freely out of gratitude received through their new life in Jesus.

 Paul is weak and flawed, but he reminds the Corinthians that inadequacies reveal the love and grace of Jesus, whose power is perfected through weakness.